tanishpophale53/IRIS-Classification-of-Flowers-Machine-Learning-model-training/README.md

 # IRIS-Classification-of-Flowers-Machine-Learning-model-training
-The Iris Dataset contains four features (length and width of sepals and petals) of samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+The Iris Dataset contains four features (length and width of sepals & petals) of samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 The dataset is often used in data mining, classification and clustering examples and to test algorithms.

 In this IRIS dataset, I have performed four types of classification, viz, 1.Logistic Regression